Cautions and use of first destination data

 Margin of error.

-We have consulted with the Virginia Tech Office of Assessment and Evaluation for expertise and advice on the collection and interpretation of our data; consider all data in the reports as having a +/-5% margin of error.
+We have consulted with the Virginia Tech personnel with expertise in assessment for advice on the collection and interpretation of our data; consider all data in the reports as having a +/-5% margin of error.

 No value judgment.

-Career and Professional Development does not use first destination post-graduation data to make value-judgments about majors.
+Career and Professional Development does not use first destination data to make value-judgments about majors.

 First destination is about the first year only, not the long-term value of college.

 This data set does not reveal the long-term value of an undergraduate education.